Prelude and Fugue in C-sharp major, BWV 848: Fugue

-The three-voice fugue is unusually void of the commonly used fugal devices, such as augmentation, diminution, inversion, pedal point or stretti.
+The three-voice fugue is unusually devoid of the commonly used fugal devices, such as augmentation, diminution, inversion, pedal point or stretti.
 The cheerful subject is characterised by descending broken 6ths in light quavers.
 One of the countersubjects is constructed with running legato semiquavers, whilst the other consists of longer note values.
 The fugue has an extensive sequential episode which develops through related keys before the reappearance of the three voices.